Significant-Gravitas/Auto-GPT-Plugins/src/autogpt_plugins/twitter/README.md

 - Post a tweet using the `post_tweet(tweet)` command
 - Post a reply to a specific tweet using the `post_reply(tweet, tweet_id)` command
 - Get recent mentions using the `get_mentions()` command
-- Search a user's recent tweets via username using the `search_twitter_user(targetUser, numOfItems) command
+- Search a user's recent tweets via username using the `search_twitter_user(targetUser, numOfItems)' command

 ## Installation